 The building in which Thackray Medical Museum is set is filled with history.
-It first opened in 1861 as the purpose-built Leeds Union Workhouse, for poor and homeless people with nowhere else to go.
+It first opened in 1861 as the purpose-built Leeds Union Workhouse.
+This was for poor and homeless people with nowhere else to go.
 Over the years, new buildings were gradually added, including an infirmary.
 In 1925 the Leeds Union Workhouse infirmary was renamed St James’s Hospital.
-By 1945, the rest of the workhouse had merged with the hospital and it became part of the NHS in 1948.
+By 1945, the rest of the workhouse had merged with the hospital.
+It became part of the NHS in 1948.
 It’s a beautiful building which, in itself, is a pleasure to be in and look around.

-Their aim is to be the UK’s leading medical museum, inspiring and visitors with interactive exhibitions, fun family workshops and schools programmes.
-As a charity, all the profits from TMM go back into the museum and they are currently raising money via “Thackray in Lego Bricks” where they are building the Grade II listed building out of Lego!
-For every £1 that is donated, a brick is added to the model and they are hoping to raise £150,000 and the final build will be 3m long and 1m wide!
-On our visit, the kids loved playing in the creative area with the lego and there was also colouring sheets of lego people which could be displayed on the wall.
+Thackeray would like to be the UK’s leading medical museum, inspiring and visitors with interactive exhibitions, fun family workshops and schools programmes.
+As a charity, all the profits from TMM go back into the museum.
+They are currently raising money via “Thackray in Lego Bricks”,building the Grade II listed building out of Lego!
+For every £1 that is donated, a brick is added to the model.
+They are hoping to raise £150,000 and the final build will be 3m long and 1m wide!
+On our visit, the kids loved playing in the creative area with the lego.
+There was also colouring sheets of lego people which could be displayed on the wall.

 We began our tour downstairs and after a couple of exhibits (iron lung chamber and some introductory information) we found ourselves on a street in Leeds in 1842, exploring the dirt, diseases and deaths.
-At the beginning of the street, you are encouraged to each pick a character card (the former drama teacher in me obviously loved this) and you find out what happened to your character as you walk down the street.
+At the beginning of the street, you are encouraged to each pick a character card (the former drama teacher in me obviously loved this).
+You find out what happened to your character as you walk down the street.
 This section of the museum is very much a sensory experience with smells, sights and noises all around.
 Truthfully, my son (4) and niece (6) found this a little intimidating.
-They were very brave and walked through it but they kept their little hands clutched in ours and stayed close by but still asked lots of questions and were obviously very interested by it.
+They were very brave and walked through it but they kept their little hands clutched in ours and stayed close.
+Their fear didn’t stop them asking lots of questions and were obviously very interested by it.